danth/pathfinder.vim/README.md

 different motions.

-The weights in the default settings are just the number of keypresses to perform the motion. `rweight` is set to 1 for everything.
+The weights in the default settings are just the number of keypresses to perform the motion. `rweight` is set to 1 for almost everything.

 [reddit]: https://www.reddit.com/r/vim/comments/gpam7f/plugin_to_suggest_how_to_be_more_efficient/frm01tx?utm_source=share&utm_medium=web2x